Alexander Luria: Late writings

-This model was later used as a structure of the Functional Ensemble of Temperament model matching functionality of neurotransmitter systems.
-The two books together are considered by Homskaya as "among Luria's major works in neuropsychology, most fully reflecting all the aspects (theoretical, clinical, experimental) of this new discipline."
+This model was later used as a structure of the Functional Ensemble of Temperament model, matching the functionality of neurotransmitter systems.
+The two books together are considered by Homskaya as "among Luria's major works in neuropsychology, most fully reflecting all the aspects (theoretical, clinical, experimental) of this new discipline".

 Among his late writings are also two extended case studies directed toward the popular press and a general readership, in which he presented some of the results of major advances in the field of clinical neuropsychology.
 These two books are among his most popular writings.
 According to Oliver Sacks, in these works "science became poetry".